Notifications for Confluent Cloud

 You can configure a new integration by entering a URL or recipient.
 The following image shows how to configure a new Slack integration.

 Email - Click Add recipients and enter one or more roles or users to receive notification emails.
-Email will be checked by default for Recommended and Required notification types, and the OrganizationAdmin role configured by default to receive emails.
+Email is checked by default for recommended and required notification types, and the OrganizationAdmin role configured by default to receive emails.

-Slack - To add a new integration, click add a slack URL and enter a Name for the integration, such as the channel or team name that will receive the notification, and the Slack URL.
+Slack - To add a new integration, click add a Slack URL and enter a Name for the integration, such as the channel or team name that receives the notification, and the Slack URL.
+For more information, see Slack incoming webhooks.

-Microsoft Teams - To add a new integration, click add a Microsoft Teams URL and enter a Name for the integration, such as the channel or team name that will receive the notification, and the Microsoft Teams URL.
+Microsoft Teams - To add a new integration, click add a Microsoft Teams URL and enter a Name for the integration, such as the channel or team name that receives the notification, and the Microsoft Teams URL.
+For more information, see Microsoft Teams incoming webhooks.

 Webhook - To add a new integration, click Add Webhook URL and enter a Name for the integration.

-The webhook will receive messages in the following format:
+The webhook receives messages in the following format:

 { id: string [required] title: string message: string created_at: string }

-Click Verify for each URL you enter, and Confluent Cloud will send a test message to the URL.
-Once a URL is verified, you can click Save to save the integration, and check it to add a subscription using that integration.
+Click Verify for each URL you enter, and Confluent Cloud sends a test message to the URL.
+After a URL is verified, you can click Save to save the integration, and check it to add a subscription using that integration.

 If the URL cannot be verified, you cannot save your changes.